Dynamic program analysis

 Dynamic program analysis is the act of analyzing software that involves executing a program as opposed to static program analysis, which does not execute it.

 Analysis can focus on different aspects of the software including but not limited to: behavior, test coverage, performance and security.

 To be effective, the target program must be executed with sufficient test inputs to address the ranges of possible inputs and outputs.
 Software testing measures, such as code coverage, and tools such as mutation testing, are used to identify where testing is inadequate.

 Types

 Functional testing

 Functional testing includes relatively common programming techniques such as unit testing, integration testing and system testing.

 Code coverage

-Computing the code coverage of a test identifies code that is not tested.
+Computing the test code coverage identifies code that is not tested.

-Although this analysis identifies code that is not tested.
-It does not determine whether tested coded is adequately tested.
+Although this analysis identifies code that is not tested, it does not determine whether the tested code is adequately tested.
 Code can be executed even if the tests do not actually verify correct behavior.